Objectives of the service

 In recent years marine plastic pollution has increased in global profile.
 It has been widely reported that plastic pollution is one of the largest anthropogenic threats to our marine environment of this century .
 Policies relating to the management of plastic waste are an increasingly high priority within environmental sustainability agendas.

-The study investigates the feasibility of an innovative Environmental Marine Litter Monitoring (EMLM) Earth Observation (EO) data-driven mapping and monitoring solution for detecting mega and macro floating marine plastic litter.
-Improving knowledge of the sources, pathways, and trends of plastic pollution in rivers estuaries and coastal environments is key to the successful implementation of regional and local waste management systems.
+The study investigated the feasibility of an innovative Environmental Marine Litter Monitoring (EMLM) Earth Observation (EO) data-driven mapping and monitoring solution for detecting mega and macro floating marine plastic litter.
+Improving knowledge of the sources, pathways, and trends of plastic pollution in rivers and estuaries is key to the successful implementation of regional and local waste management systems.

-The initial focus of EMLM is to determine the feasibility of Earth observation satellite, HAPS and drone data to detect and monitor large accumulations of floating plastic litter and to model the predicted movement of the identified debris as it travels from the source, along rivers and estuaries, and into the Oceans.
+The focus of EMLM was to determine the feasibility of Earth observation satellites to detect and monitor large accumulations of floating plastic litter and to model the predicted movement of the identified debris as it travels from the source, along rivers and estuaries, and into the Oceans.
 This is supported with in-situ detection and quantification of microplastics using portable systems and laboratory analysis.

-The aim of EMLM is to implement a monitoring service that can examine environmental changes due to excess plastic litter within river, estuary, and coastal marine environments.
+The aim of EMLM is to implement a monitoring service that can examine environmental changes due to excess plastic litter within river and estuary environments.

 Users and their needs

-International conservation organisations, such as WWF, support the establishment of an international legally binding agreement to reduce the input of plastic into the oceans.
-For them, it is important to develop a scientifically robust system that can be reliably used to establish a global marine plastic monitoring system to understand the input of marine litter into the sea at an international level.
-In addition, clear visuals and success stories can provide vital educational tools for communities and support the uptake of local clean-up programmes.
+International conservation organisations, such as WWF, support the establishment of an international legally binding agreement through the UNEA to reduce the input of plastic into the oceans.
+For them, it is important to develop a scientifically robust system, that can be reliably used to establish a global marine plastic monitoring system to understand the input of marine litter into the sea at an international level.
+In addition, clear visuals and success stories provide vital educational tools for communities and support the uptake of local clean-up programmes.

-The users involved in the activity have selected several target locations across Europe and South East Asia within river and coastal environments that have significant environmental challenges due to excess marine plastic waste.
-Four locations, identified by end users and located in Eastern Europe, SE Asia and the Caribbean, will be examined as pilot study sites.
+The users involved in the activity selected several target locations across Europe and South East Asia within river and estuary environments that have significant environmental challenges due to excess marine plastic waste.
+Four locations identified by end users, and located in Eastern Europe, SE Asia and the Caribbean, were examined as pilot study sites.